jbarry1506/halloween_2019/README.md

 # halloween_2019
-Just a fun home automation to use a Raspberry Pi connected to a motion detector, webcam, servo, and LEDs to start recording video when a motion detector is triggered, turn on LED "eyes" and turn a mannequin head with a Halloween mask on to follow a person's movement.
-The videos will be broadcast on fb live.
+Just a fun home automation to use a Raspberry Pi connected to a pi cam, servo, and LEDs to start recording video when motion is detected, turn on LED "eyes" and turn a styrofoam mannequin head with a Halloween mask on to follow a person's movement.
+The videos will be broadcast on a website hosted on my own server.

-# sewerlib is the library of functions to be used for the automation
-# test import function from other file
-test_phrase = "IT is gonna get you!" mysecrets.test_func(test_phrase)

 # Bill of Materials
+    # Electronics
+        - Raspberry Pi
+        - Micro SD
+        - USB power supply
+        - Pi Camera
+        - servo
+        - servo motor driver
+        - red LEDs for eyes
+        - red LEDs for back lighting
+        - resistors
+        - bread board
+        - jumper wires

+    # Pennywise
-    # Pennywise the clown mask
+        - Pennywise the clown mask
-    # servo
+        - white gloves
+        - claw fingertips
+        - ruffle collar
-    # manequin head
+        - manequin head
-    # red LEDs for eyes
+        - prop eyes
+        - red helium balloon

+    # sewer
+        - 2x4 boards
+        - 1x2 boards
+        - plywood
+        - wood screws
+        - white spray paint
+        - black spray paint
+        - copper acrylic paint
+        - light gray acrylic paint

 # TODO:  SET SECURITY ACROSS ALL COMMUNICATION METHODS!!!!
     # SECURITY FIRST SECURITY FIRST SECURITY FIRST